bitcoin/bitcoin/doc/README.md

 Setup
 ---------------------
 Syscoin Core is the original Syscoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Syscoin transactions (which is currently more than 100 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+It downloads and, by default, stores the entire history of Syscoin transactions, which requires a few hundred gigabytes of disk space.
+Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Syscoin Core, visit [syscoin.org](https://syscoin.org/en/releases/).
+To download Syscoin Core, visit [syscoincore.org](https://syscoincore.org/en/download/).

 Running
 ---------------------